ibm-cloud-docs/Cloudant/guides/replication_guide.md

 When you request a list of changes, the response you get might vary depending on which database copy supplies the list.

-If you use the `since` option to obtain a list of changes after a specific update sequence identifier, you always get the list of changes after that update *and* you might also get some changes from before that update.
+The `since` option obtains a list of changes after a specific update sequence identifier.
+The list always includes changes after the update, but changes before the update might also be included.
 The reason is that the database copy that responds to the list request must ensure that it lists the changes, consistent with all the replicas.